micmejia/bible-dump/NKJV/Deuteronomy/Deut 12.md

 Only you shall not eat the blood; you shall pour it on the earth like water.

 ###### 17
-You may not eat within your gates the tithe of your grain or your new wine or your oil, of the firstborn of your herd or your flock, of any of your offerings which you vow, of your freewill offerings, or of the [^f]heave offering of your hand.
+You may not eat within your gates the tithe of your grain or your new wine or your oil, of the firstborn of your herd or your flock, of any of your offerings which you vow, of your freewill offerings, or of the heave offering of your hand.

 ###### 18
-But you must eat them before the Lord your God in the place which the Lord your God chooses, you and your son and your daughter, your male servant and your female servant, and the Levite who _is_ within your gates; and you shall rejoice before the Lord your God in [^g]all to which you put your hands.
+But you must eat them before the Lord your God in the place which the Lord your God chooses, you and your son and your daughter, your male servant and your female servant, and the Levite who _is_ within your gates; and you shall rejoice before the Lord your God in all to which you put your hands.

 ###### 19
-[^h]Take heed to yourself that you do not forsake the Levite as long as you live in your land.
+Take heed to yourself that you do not forsake the Levite as long as you live in your land.

 ###### 20
 "When the Lord your God enlarges your border as He has promised you, and you say, 'Let me eat meat,' because you long to eat meat, you may eat as much meat as your heart desires.